In a previous exercise in the last section, you determined that the event I0011 was derived from another Event, E0006.

 The exercise also introduced the Itemset to, in effect, save a collection of Business Object instances to be Exported and or Imported.
 The Itemset comes in handy when it is necessary to iterate both the Export and the Import for a set of Business Object instances because the Export step in many cases will purge the Event identifying the instances to be Imported.

-Apart from that, it is also possible to supply an Sql query to pick and choose exactly the items to iterate.
+Apart from that, it is also possible to supply an SQL query to pick and choose exactly the items to iterate.
 But this is a more advanced topic outside the scope of these exercises.